szanata/lambda-toolkit/docs/redis/index.md

 ### `fn` createClient

-Receives the NodeJS Redis library and a target address as an argument and return a connected redis client.
+Receives the NodeJS Redis library and the redis database address as arguments and return a connected redis client.

 Why does this receives the Redis library instead of having it as dependency?